Filing for Bankruptcy in South Dakota

 • Exempt and nonexempt property.
 You can keep property protected by an exemption or "exempt" property.
 When a bankruptcy exemption doesn't cover the property, you'll either lose it in Chapter 7 or have to pay for it in the Chapter 13 repayment plan.

 • Choosing state or federal exemptions.
-Unlike some other states, you can't choose between the state exemption list and the list of federal bankruptcy exemptions.
-You must use South Dakota's exemptions.
-But you can use the federal nonbankruptcy exemptions.
+Because the federal exemptions aren't available in this state, you must use the state exemptions.
+But you can also use the federal nonbankruptcy exemptions.

 South Dakota Homestead Exemption

-You can protect all of the equity in your home if the property is less than one acre in a town and 160 acres elsewhere.
-This exemption will cover a mobile home that is larger than 240 square feet as long as you registered it with the state at least six months before your bankruptcy.
+A homestead exemption helps you keep your residence after bankruptcy.
+In South Dakota, you can protect all of the equity in your home if the property is less than one acre in a town and 160 acres elsewhere.
+This exemption will cover a mobile home larger than 240 square feet if you registered it with the state at least six months before your bankruptcy.

 South Dakota's Wildcard Exemption

-You likely own something that won't be covered by an exemption, and a wildcard exemption could help.
-Not all states have one, but South Dakota does.
-You can protect up to $5,000 of any personal property (not real estate) of your choosing.
+You likely own something an exemption won't cover, and a wildcard exemption could help.
+Not all states have a wildcard exemption that protects property you choose, but South Dakota does.
+You can protect up to $5,000 in personal property (not real estate).
 If you're the head of a family, the amount increases to $7,000. (§ 43-45-4.)
 Find out more about the wildcard exemption.

 Other South Dakota Exemptions

 • Motor vehicle.
-There is no specific exemption for a car or other motor vehicle; however, you can use South Dakota's wildcard exemption (described below) to exempt equity in your car.
+There is no specific exemption for a car or other motor vehicle; however, you can use South Dakota's wildcard exemption (described below) to exempt equity in your vehicle.

 • Public benefits.
 Crime victims' compensation (§ 23A-28B-24); public assistance (§ 28-7A-18); unemployment compensation (§ 61-6-28); workers' compensation (§ 62-4-42).